ericmulcahy/moving-to-es6/README.md

 Instead of `var`, start using `const`.
 Unless the variable should be reassignable, then use `let`.
 I recommend just using `const` everywhere until you get used to it.
-If you try to reassign a constant variable, linting will let you know, and you can decide if you should use a new variable to keep immutability, or if you really do want a mutable variable.
+If you try to reassign a constant variable, linting will let you know, and you can decide if you should use a new variable or if you really do want a reassignable variable.

 # String Template Literals